Stand Up For Public Lands Employees and Public Lands

 - Reject the Fix Our Forests Act, which threatens our forests and the communities that rely on them.

-These cuts will devastate our ability to care for cherished places like Mount Hood National Forest, Crater Lake National Park, and the John Day Fossil Beds National Monument.
+These sell-offs and cuts will devastate our ability to care for cherished places like Mount Hood National Forest, Crater Lake National Park, and the John Day Fossil Beds National Monument.
 The Trump administration is also withholding integral funds for national and international wildlife conservation.

 As you know, Oregon Wild holds these agencies to a high standard, and we’re often critical when their work goes against conservation and climate goals.
 But the Trump administration is not targeting political appointees.
 Instead, they’re targeting park rangers, wildland firefighters, and thousands of civil servants dedicated to stewarding these lands that we all enjoy.